 Before we get too far into the weeds, let’s take a step back and look at what sets autoflowering cannabis cultivars apart, and why you need to take a slightly different approach when growing them.

-To get a true understanding of how autoflowering marijuana strains work, we first need to discuss the lifecycle of photoperiod strains.
+To get a true understanding of how autoflowering strains work, we first need to discuss the lifecycle of photoperiod strains.

 Photoperiodic strains rely on light schedules to determine when they will enter the flowering production stage of their lifecycle.